Padraig O'Malley

 Padraig O'Malley (born 1942 in Dublin, Ireland) is an Irish international peacemaker, author, and professor.
 O'Malley specializes in the problems of divided societies, such as South Africa and Northern Ireland.
 He has written extensively on these subjects and has been actively involved in promoting dialogue among representatives of differing factions.
-He's currently the John Joseph Moakley Distinguished Professor of Peace and Reconciliation at the University of Massachusetts Boston.
+He is currently the John Joseph Moakley Distinguished Professor of Peace and Reconciliation at the University of Massachusetts Boston.

 Early life and education

 O'Malley was born in Dublin.
 He was educated at University College, Dublin, and at Yale, Tufts and Harvard universities in the United States.

 Peace activism

 Northern Ireland

 O'Malley spent 20 years involved with the conflict in Northern Ireland.
 Working with all the political parties to the conflict, he convened the Amherst Conference on Northern Ireland (Massachusetts, 1975), the Airlie House Conference (Virginia, 1985), and co–convened the Arniston Conference with the government of South Africa (Western Cape, 1997).

 In 1992, he participated in bringing some of the South African figures to Boston, Massachusetts for a meeting with representatives of the factions in Northern Ireland.
 In 1996, he helped arrange a second such meeting, in Belfast, attended by South Africans Cyril Ramaphosa of the African National Congress and Roelf Meyer of the white National Party.

 In 1997, the Arniston Conference (also known as The Great Indaba) convened all the key parties of The Northern Irish peace process in South Africa to meet with Nelson Mandela.
 Included in the meeting from Northern Ireland were Martin McGuinness, David Trimble and Peter Robinson.

 "The outcome of the Indaba (the Zulu word for "gathering of the minds") was a series of historic events.
 Seven weeks after the conference, Sinn Féin declared a cease fire that paved the way for negotiations and ultimately the fragile Good Friday Agreement to share power, still in place today.
 A year later, Trimble and John Hume, leader of the Social Democratic and Labour Party, were awarded the Nobel prize for peace.
 And most recently, in fall 2001, the IRA mustered the courage to destroy its weapons to further the cause of peace.
 That stunning announcement came two weeks after Gerry Adams of Sinn Féin once again visited former president Mandela in South Africa."